 The mountain also boasts a wide variety of wildlife.
 Birdlife abounds here, too, and includes the rare Rufous-crowned Sparrow.

-This park is the site of the annual International Butterfly Festival that draws thousands of visitors here each summer.
 Mount Magazine is home to 86 of the state's 134 resident butterfly species.
 The uncommon Diana Fritillary is the mountain's most famous resident.

 Park roads complete with bike lanes lead travelers to all of Mount Magazine State Park's facilities.